Mega Shark (film series): Mega Shark Versus Kolossus (2015)

 The third film was direct to video; the others received limited theatrical releases.

-Spin-off
+Crossover

+2025 Armageddon (2022)

 The Mega Shark, Giant Octopus, and Crocosaurus all appear in The Asylum's 2022 film 2025 Armageddon, which celebrates the studio's twenty-fifth anniversary.
 In this film, they are created and sent to attack Earth by a hostile alien race that believes The Asylum's films are based on real creatures.
 To battle them, humanity creates several Mecha Sharks.
 Kolossus also makes a brief cameo through footage from Mega Shark Versus Kolossus.